caoymg/RecSys-Note/paper notes on AMF.md

 - Optimizing MF with BPR leads to a recommender model that is highly vulnerable to adversarial perturbations on its model parameters, which implies the possibly large error in generalization.

-- Proposed a new optimization framework, namely **Adversarial Personalized Ranking(APR)** which enhances the pairwise ranking method BPR by performing adversarial training (**by adding adversarial perturbations on the embedding vectors of users and items**).
+- Proposed a new optimization framework, namely **Adversarial Personalized Ranking(APR)** which enhances the pairwise ranking method BPR by performing adversarial training (**by adding adversarial perturbations on the embedding vectors of users and items**).

 - The whole framework of APR can be optimized with the standard stochastic gradient descent.
-Derived the APR solver for MF and term the method as **Adversarial Matrix Factorization(AMF)**
+Derived the APR solver for MF and term the method as **Adversarial Matrix Factorization(AMF)**